On this page:

 Amount of an infringement notice

-For more information, visit the Indexation of fees and penalties - Department of Treasury and Finance.
+Find more information at Indexation of fees and penalties - Department of Treasury and Finance.

 Example only: The infringement notice penalty under section 49 of the Residential Tenancies Regulations 2008 (A person must not take or dispose of a tenant's goods as a result of rent owing) is three penalty units.